dmachard/python-unbound-console/README.md

 from unbound_console import RemoteControl
 ```

 - Configure the remote control client with tls support.
-You can provide a unix local socket with `unix_sock="/var/run/unbound-console.sock`
+You can also provide a unix socket `unix_sock="/var/run/unbound-console.sock`.

 ```python
 rc = RemoteControl(host="127.0.0.1", port=8953,